|Teaching method||Contact hours|

-- written test with multiple choice questions and open questions (75%, without a minimum mark);
+- written test with multiple choice questions and open questions

 The results of the written exam and of the practical are valid until the end of the academic year following the academic year in which these results were attained, after which they expire.